zkjargon/zkjargon.github.io/src/definitions/fhe.md

 [![](../images/fhe.png)](../images/fhe.png)

 This process allows to outsource computation to an untrusted party without revealing the input data.
-Note however that FHE alone gives no insurance as to what function $F$ was run.
+Note however that FHE alone gives no guarantees as to what function $F$ was run.

 # Practicality

 FHE is regarded as the holy grail of encryption and for a long time was thought to be impossible.
 Today we are starting to see practical FHE schemes.
-Note however that they are orders of magnitude slower than symmetric encryption, and non-FHE asymmetric schemes.
+Note however that they are orders of magnitude slower than symmetric encryption, and non-FHE public key schemes.